stefan-hoeck/idris2-digest/docs/Packages.md

 TODO: Building modules clears the context.
 The whole context?
 If yes, doesn't this slow stuff down?
 I should check this out.

+### Processing Modules

+Modules:

+* `Idris.ProcessIdr`: Reads and processes modules from source files.
+  Provides functionality for checking if `.ttc` files are up to date, for loading imported modules, and processing whole source files.

 ## Creating Documentation

 * `Idris.Doc.Annotations`: `IdrisDocAnn`, a data type used as annotation during